 What can I claim compensation for?

 Compensation for medical negligence goes beyond the compensation for the injury or medical condition the claimant would have suffered.
-If you are a victim of doctor negligence, you can make claims for assets outside the bodily harm the medical negligence may have caused you.
+If you are a victim of doctor negligence, you can make other claims outside the physical harm you suffered.

 Anything you lose, you incurred or will incur during the negligence is due for compensation when your case is won.
-These may include costs of extra care, travel costs, loss of financial savings or assets, loss of life (this is usually obtainable when a patient died due to doctor negligence), etc. Families of victims who have lost their loved one as a result of medical negligence may receive compensation of death when negligence claim is brought forward.
+These may include costs of extra care, travel costs, loss of financial savings or assets.
+It also includes loss of life (when a patient died due to doctor negligence), etc. Families whose loved one has died due to negligence may receive compensation of death when negligence claim is brought forward.

 Can you sue a doctor for a wrong diagnosis?